Empirical Computation: Prompting versus Programming: Motivation and Open Challenges

-In \emph{prompting}, the input can be provided informally in any format.
-The correct interpretation arises from context.
-Unlike in programming, there is no predefined ``contract'' between caller and callee that specifies the precise format or data structure for the input.
+In \emph{prompting}, the input can be provided informally in \emph{any} format.
+The correct interpretation arises from context, much like the meaning of a word may arise from the Wittgensteinian language game \cite{wittgenstein}.
+There is no predefined ``contract'' between caller and callee that specifies the precise format or data structure for the input.
 This offers flexibility at the interface, but at the cost of ambiguity.

 We experimentally explore the correctness of empirical sorting when numbers are provided not using digits but expressed entirely differently, e.g., using words in German (zweiundvierzig [speak, two-and-forty; 42]) or as characters in Korean.
-We find that the result of empirical sorting is more likely correct if numbers are provided in a language that is well-represented on the internet.

-\paragraph{Limits in terms of efficiency vs correctness} The computational limits of programming to solve computational problems are well-studied in theoretical computer science.
-However, an LLM finds answers to any computational problem in a time that is \emph{independent} of the computational complexity of the problem.
-For instance, an LLM might take as much time to predict the name of the last US president as would to predict the plaintext from a given SHA-512 hash.
+We find that the result of empirical sorting is more likely correct if numbers are provided in a language that is well-represented on the internet. \paragraph{Limits in terms of efficiency vs correctness} The computational limits of programming to solve computational problems are well-studied in theoretical computer science.
+However, an LLM or agent finds answers to any computational problem in a time that aligns primarily with tokenization and runtime behavior rather than classical computational complexity.
+For instance, an LLM might take as much time to increment a number as it would to predict the plaintext from a given SHA-512 hash.
 Of course, correctness is a different matter.
 Are there problems that are particularly amenable to empirical computation? \textbf{How can we quantify the limits of empirical computation in the general or in the problem-specific}?\footnote{We note that PAC learning \cite{pac} and learnability theory offers insight only on the requirements for (or dependence on) the training data (i.e., sample complexity).}

-We experimentally explore the efficiency and correctness of empirical computation to solve various simple, well-studied computational problems, like sorting or searching.
-Our results confirm that average execution time is independent of the computational complexity of the problem.\footnote{In fact, time seems dependent on the size of the \emph{output} more than the input.} Yet, correctness decreases as input size increases.
-For instance, \emph{empirical sorting} or \emph{empirical searching} (in sorted or unsorted lists) returns the correct result for a list of 50 random numbers with 50\% probability (which is quite impressive without an algorithm).
-We also find that correctness increases if the problem instance is ``more familiar'' (e.g., given by another LLM).